rfox12/quasar-typescript-starter/README.md

 `boot(...)` won't actually do anything and just return the provided callback.
 It should be added to Quasar helpers to allow `import { boot } from 'quasar`, while right now I'm forced to do `import { boot } from 'src/quasar-shims/boot'`.
 Note that it's return signature is `void | Promise<void>` to support async boot files: in those cases `async` should be used like `export default boot(async () => {...})`.

-`BootFileParams` should be updated accordingly to the definition into `src/quasar-shims/boot`.
+`BootFileParams` into core typings should be updated accordingly to the definition into `src/quasar-shims/boot`.

 Placing `Vue.use(...)` and static declarations outside boot function seems pretty unconstintent to me, so I moved everything inside the function.
 Also, unless there are performance issues, I'd always install plugins using `Vue` instance provided as parameter: this makes the boot function "pure" by any means and you can easily switch it during unit tests, for example.